vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 Once the following conditions are true, the external-attacher should call `ControllerPublishVolume` against the CSI volume driver to attach the volume to the specified node:

-1. A new `VolumeAttachment` Kubernetes API objects is created by Kubernetes.
+1. A new `VolumeAttachment` Kubernetes API objects is created by Kubernetes attach/detach controller.
 2. The `VolumeAttachment.Spec.Attacher` value in that object corresponds to the name of the external attacher.
 3. The `VolumeAttachment.Status.Attached` value is not yet set to true.
 4. A Kubernetes Node API object exists with the name matching `VolumeAttachment.Spec.NodeName` and that object contains a `nodeid.csi.volume.kubernetes.io/<sanitized CSIDriverName>` annotation corresponding to the CSI volume driver so that the CSI Driver’s NodeId mapping can be retrieved and used in the `ControllerPublishVolume` calls.